vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week1/Day4/readme.md

 Hardware muxes and gates ensure correct dependency.
 GLS produces correct result.

 Note : Reorder assignments so variables are updated before use. or Use blocking (=) in combinational blocks with care.
 Use non-blocking (<=) in sequential (clocked) blocks.

+## Conclusion

+Gate Level Simulation (GLS) is a crucial step to verify that synthesized netlists function correctly and meet timing requirements, capturing issues that may not appear in RTL simulation.
+Common mismatches arise from incomplete sensitivity lists, improper use of blocking versus non-blocking assignments, and non-standard coding practices.
+Writing clear, synthesizable Verilog—using always @(*) with blocking for combinational logic and <= for sequential logic—ensures consistency between simulation and hardware.
+GLS labs demonstrate that RTL simulations can sometimes mislead due to coding mistakes, while GLS reflects the true hardware behavior, highlighting the importance of adhering to best coding practices.